underworldcode/quagmire/paper/paper.md

 Landscape evolution modelling simulates the erosion of mountain belts and deposition of sediment into basins in response to tectonic driving forces.
 Our work is driven by the challenge of interpreting how deep-seated and long-lived plate-scale geodynamic processes are expressed in the geological record that we can directly sample in the upper few kilometres of the crust.
-We present an efficient, parallel approach to modelling the physical evolution of topography.
+We present an efficient, modular, and parallel approach to modelling the physical evolution of topography.

 Quagmire is a Python surface process framework for building erosion and deposition models on structured and unstructured meshes distributed in parallel.
 Quagmire is built atop [PETSc](https://www.mcs.anl.gov/petsc/) using the `petsc4py` Python wrapper, which handles the partitioning of vectors and matrices that are mesh-dependent across multiple processors.